-The principal activity of the Company is investment holding.
-The Group is principally engaged as contractor specialised in design, procurement and installation services of the Water Circulation Systems.
-The services are mainly categorised as (i) management contracting services - design, procurement and installation of Water Circulation Systems, (ii) consultancy services - provision of consultancy services on Water Circulation Systems; and (iii) maintenance services - provision of maintenance and repair services for Water Circulation Systems.
+The principal activity of the Company is investment holding and the Company together with its subsidiaries (the "Group") are principally engaged in design, procurement and installation services of the water circulation systems including but not limited to swimming pools, water fountains and water curtains.
+The services are mainly categorised as (i) management contracting services - design, procurement and installation of Water Circulation Systems, (ii) consultancy services - provision of consultancy services on Water Circulation Systems and engineering, procurement and construction management ("EPCM") services of commercial and residential buildings and infrastructures in China; and (iii) maintenance services - provision of maintenance and repair services for Water Circulation Systems.
 Details of the principal activities of its subsidiaries are set out in note 32 to the consolidated financial statements.
-For discussion and analysis of these activities as required by Schedule 5 to the Hong Kong Companies Ordinance (Chapter 622 of the Laws of Hong Kong), including a fair review of business, discussion of the principal risks and uncertainties facing by the Group, its key relationship with employees, customers and suppliers and an indication of likely future developments in the Group's business, can be found in "Chairman's Statement" and section "Management Discussion and Analysis" set out on pages 4 to 5, pages 6 to 10, pages 54 to 55 and page 59 of this annual report and the discussion of its environmental policies and performance, can be found in section "Environmental, Social and Governance Report" of this annual report.
-During the year ended 31 March 2022, as far as the Group is aware and save as disclosed elsewhere in this report, there was no material breach of or non-compliance with applicable laws and regulations by the Group that has a significant impact of the Group.
+For discussion and analysis of these activities as required by Schedule 5 to the Hong Kong Companies Ordinance (Chapter 622 of the Laws of Hong Kong), including a fair review of business, discussion of the principal risks and uncertainties facing by the Group, its key relationship with employees, customers and suppliers and an indication of likely future developments in the Group's business, can be found in "Chairman's Statement" and section "Management Discussion and Analysis" of this annual report and the discussion of its environmental policies and performance, can be found in section "Environmental, Social and Governance Report" of this annual report, there was no material breach of or non-compliance with applicable laws and regulations by the Group that has a significant impact of the Group.